Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

   - Class member variable names should be prefixed with `m`
     - example: `private WorkerClient mWorkerClient;`
   - Static variable names should be prefixed with `s`
-    - example: `public static String sUnderFSAddress;`
+    - example: `private static String sUnderFSAddress;`
 - Bash scripts follow [Google Shell style](https://google.github.io/styleguide/shell.xml), and must be compatible with Bash 3.x
 - If you use Eclipse: